Karunamayi: Avatar

-Sri Amma Karunamayi's followers claim her to be an Avatar, a manifestation of Vishnu who is born enlightened or fully self-realized.
-She is called Amma by her devotees, which means "mother" in Amma's native Telugu language and other South Indian languages.
+Sri Amma Karunamayi's followers claim her to be an Avatar, a manifestation of Divine Mother who is born enlightened or fully self-realized.
+She is called Amma by her devotees, which means "mother" in her native Telugu language and other South Indian languages.
+Sri Karunamayi Amma is the third incarnation of Divine Mother since the birth of our Creator, the first two being Sati Devi and Parvati Devi.

 Teaching

-Programs
+Programmes

-Amma Karunamayi created several charitable programs to help the rural poor and disenfranchised in the extremely poor Andhra Pradesh area where her ashram is located.
-These provide free educational facilities, housing projects, clean water programs, a free hospital, mobile medical clinics, emergency relief programs, food and clothing donations, and free housing for people who had been dispossessed of their land.
+Amma Karunamayi created several charitable programmes to help the rural poor and disenfranchised in the extremely poor Andhra Pradesh area where her ashram is located.
+These provide free educational facilities, housing projects, clean water programmes, a free hospital, mobile medical clinics, emergency relief programmes, food and clothing donations and free housing for people who had been dispossessed of their land.

-Honors
+Honours

 US Congressman Danny Davis of the Seventh Congressional District of Illinois presented the Golden Eagle Award 2012 to Her Holiness Amma Sri Karunamayi : Bhagavathi Sri Sri Sri Vijayeswari Devi, Founder President of S.M.V.A.
-Trust, Sri Manidweepa Mahasamsthanam, Nellore District, Andhra Pradesh,India, in recognition of her selfless service and dynamic leadership in providing numerous welfare programs for the underprivileged.
+Trust, Sri Manidweepa Mahasamsthanam, Nellore District, Andhra Pradesh, India, in recognition of her selfless service and dynamic leadership in providing numerous welfare programmes for the underprivileged.

-Television program
+Television programme

-Karunamayi has a weekly television program, transmitted in India on Gemini TV and also on Bhakti TV.
+Karunamayi has a weekly television programme, transmitted in India on Gemini TV and also on Bhakti TV.